JohannesFKnauf/parti-time/README.md

 * ...

 parti-time enables users to
-* keep their timeline in plain test
+* keep their timeline in plain text
 * create reports about their working hours

 ## A comment about the roadmap